 During proposed construction and improvement activities at B-16, standard safety measures such as construction fencing, signs, and security would be implemented to minimize safety risks and unauthorized access.
 Perimeter fencing and access gates would also be constructed.
 Installation of the fencing would follow recommendations described in the BLM's Handbook 1741-1 (Fencing) which includes avoiding bulldozer clearing, or other major soil disturbing methods.
+Any proposed fencing and maintenance roads would be evaluated further in follow-on NEPA documentation after any ultimate Congressional decision is made.

 Section 3.8 (Air Quality) provides a detailed analysis on emissions and fugitive dust associated with construction activities.
-Noise and fugitive dust associated with construction activities.
-Noise short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a health and safety risk to the public.
+Noise and fugitive dust associated with construction activities would be temporary and would occur only for short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a health and safety risk to the public.
 Therefore, there would be no significant impact on public health and safety as a result of construction under Alternative 1.

-Under Alternative 1, approximately 178,013 additional acres (176,977 acres of BLM lands and 1,036 acres of non-federally owned lands) would be withdrawn or acquired to expand the B-17 range to the south (see Figure 2-3), increasing its total area to approximately 232,799 acres.
+Under Alternative 1, approximately 178,013 additional acres (176,977 acres of BLM-administered lands and 1,036 acres of non-federally owned lands) would be withdrawn or acquired to expand the B-17 range to the south (see Figure 2-3), increasing its total area to approximately 232,799 acres.
 These new lands would be fenced and managed in accordance with all applicable legal requirements and Navy policies and protocols.
-The Navy would propose to hire two Conservation Law Enforcement Officers to monitor and repair fences; this would not increase the risk to public health and safety and protection of children in B-17.
+The Navy would expand their fence line patrol and maintenance procedures to include fences that are on withdrawn lands.
+The Navy proposes to establish two Conservation Law Enforcement Officers at NAS Fallon.
+Part of the duties of these officers would include patrolling of the added fence line for trespass issues and reporting to the Navy any broken or downed fences for maintenance repair.
+This would not increase the risk to public health and safety and protection of children in B-17.
 Therefore, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 1.